-After I finished my MSc, I worked for a while at Newcastle College in science outreach and communication working with young people, I now work at the VUB in Brussels as a researcher.
+After I finished my MSc, I worked for a while at Newcastle College in science outreach and communication working with young people, I then went on to do a PhD at the VUB in Brussels, I worked as a research at the Max Planck Institute for Psycholiguistics in the Netherlands for a year and now I'm a lecturer at the University of the West of England in Bristol.
 I have also previously worked as a paper girl, a waitress in Morrison’s cafe and also a receptionist in a hotel.

 My Typical Day

-I’d start a science/research themed comedy night (Bright Club) here in Belgium!Read more
+I’d start a science/research themed comedy night (Bright Club) in Bristol.

 In the UK, there are many fun events to get the public interested in science and research.
 One of the main things I miss about life in the UK is the amount of geeky entertainment, whether that be public lectures, museum open nights or themed comedy nights.
 Don’t get me wrong, there’s a lot of this in Belgium too, but with 3 official languages, none of which are English, finding an event which I can engage with is quite difficult.
 Because of this, and since English is the language which nearly the entirety of those working in research share, I would like to start a public engagement initiative for the international community in Belgium (which is huge).
 I would like to add Belgium to the list of participating countries in FameLab (http://www.famelab.org/international) and would also really enjoy setting up a Bright Club style comedy night (http://en.wikipedia.org/wiki/Bright_Club) with a focus on science.